The Official Website of the People’s Government of Hunan Province Mobile 中文 Français 한국어 日本語

 Home>Tourism>Tour Hunan>Hengyang>Tourist Attractions

-Mount Hengshan
+Hengshan Mountain

 Photo source: hunan.gov.cn

-Situated in Hengyang City, Hunan Province, Mount Hengshan is one of China's Five Sacred Mountains.
+Situated in Hengyang City, Hunan Province, Hengshan Mountain is one of China's Five Sacred Mountains.
 The mountain range runs 150 km from Hengyang to Changsha.
 Of the cluster of 72 peaks, the most known is Zhurong Peak.
-For a long time, Mount Hengshan is acknowledged as a holy place of religions, the Civilization Special Area, the Shou Mountain and the most scenic mount of the Five Sacred Mountains in China.
+For a long time, Hengshan Mountain is acknowledged as a holy place of religions, the Civilization Special Area, the Shou Mountain and the most scenic mount of the Five Sacred Mountains in China.
 Besides, this mountain is a historical site, a model of national civilized scenic spots and a national 5A-level scenic area.

 Beautiful Natural Scenery